Jaleel-VS/Jaleel-VS/README.md

 ### Hi there, I'm Jaleel van Staden
-##### I'm a Computer Science and Applied Statistics student at the University of Cape Town
+##### I'm a Computer Science and Computer Engineering student at the University of Cape Town

 ### My goal is to be a Software Engineer